 Give your honey a name.
 Write it at the

 top of your advert.
 Think about using

-alliteration for your name so that it catche
+alliteration for your name so that it catches

 your target group's attention.

-Now use the centences you highlighted to

 Now use the sentences you highlighted to write your advert on the next page.